The Race (Seinfeld): Plot

 Elaine complains about her Chinese food delivery and refuses it, causing her to be blacklisted from Hop Sing's.
 George notes to Elaine that Ned, her new boyfriend, has a copy of the Daily Worker, which prompts suspicion of Ned being a communist.
 George is intrigued by one of the personal ads, which remarks, "Appearance not important."
 Ned admits to Elaine he is a communist, to her delight.

 At Yankee Stadium, George receives a call from Natalie, the personal ad girl.
 His secretary, Ada, overhears the conversation and suspects George of communist sympathies.
 The rumor that George is a communist spreads to Steinbrenner, who is delighted: with a communist working for the Yankees, they can scout Cuban baseball players for the team.

 Mickey gets Kramer a job as Santa Claus at Coleman's department store, with Mickey as his elf.
 At Coleman's, Ned gets Kramer interested in communism.
 Against Mickey's objections, Kramer (as Santa) tries to educate a child on communist beliefs and is accused of spreading communist propaganda; Kramer and Mickey are subsequently fired.
-Ned insists on ordering dinner from Hop Sing's, as his father spent much of his time at the restaurant after being blacklisted; despite her ban, Elaine calls and places the order in Ned's name.
-When the delivery man sees Elaine there, he blacklists Ned from the restaurant; horrified at Elaine for "naming names", Ned breaks up with her.
+Ned insists on ordering dinner from Hop Sing's, as his father spent much of his time at the restaurant after being blacklisted.
+When the delivery man sees Elaine there, he blacklists Ned from the restaurant.

 A week later in Cuba, George meets with Fidel Castro who lets him recruit any players and invites him to a luxurious dinner due to his supposed communist leanings.
-However, Castro, much like Steinbrenner, begins to ramble on about trivialities and George quietly exits.
+However, Castro, much like Steinbrenner, rambles on about trivialities and George quietly exits.

 Pop culture references

 A recurring joke throughout Seinfeld is the references to Superman; the theme features prominently in "The Race".
 Jerry's line to Lois, "Faster than a speeding bullet, Lois," is a reference to the Superman series, Adventures of Superman.
 He also at one time says, "Why, I'd have to be Superman to do that, Lois."
 At the end of the episode, Jerry breaks the fourth wall and winks to the camera after he says, "Maybe I will, Lois.
 Maybe I will."
 This was the first and only instance of breaking the fourth wall in the series, excluding the retrospective "The Highlights of 100" and "The Chronicle".
 The wink towards the camera is a reference to the older Superman television series and Silver Age comics.

 Jerry's declaration "I choose not to run" is a reference to President Calvin Coolidge's statement "I do not choose to run".

-Cold War paranoia is lampooned through a young boy making "commie" accusations against Kramer, calling him a traitor, while Mickey tries to keep him quiet.
+The Daily Worker was a Communist newspaper that ceased publication in 1958; it is presented in this episode as still being in print.
+Lois makes a reference to Duncan controlling the means of production, a relevant part of Marxist theory.
+Cold War paranoia is lampooned through a young boy and Kramer's boss making "traitor", "commie" and "pinko" accusations while Mickey tries to keep him quiet, as well as Hop Sing's blacklisting of Elaine and George's conversation with Steinbrenner about being a communist.